Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 ## Learning Objectives

 By the end of this course, students will be able to:
--   write Python programs that read and write text files and manipulate strings
+1. Create Python programs that read and write text files and manipulate strings
--   build web apps with the Flask framework and deploy to the web using Heroku
+1. Build web apps with the Flask framework and deploy to the web
--   construct and sample probability distributions based on observed word frequencies
+1. Construct and sample probability distributions based on observed word frequencies
--   create Markov language models and use them to generate new sentences
+1. Create Markov language models and use them to generate new sentences
--   write library code organized into separate independent modules with low coupling
--   run unit tests that assert functions and classes exhibit the correct behavior
+1. Use unit tests that assert correct behavior of functions and classes
--   implement core data structures including singly linked list and hash table
+1. Implement core data structures including singly linked lists and hash tables
--   analyze complexity of iterative algorithms and data structures with visual loop counting
+1. Analyze the complexity of iterative algorithms and data structures with visual loop counting
--   use regular expressions to parse and clean up text and tokenize words and sentences

 ## Project Tutorial